FUNPACK

 fmrib_unpack -cfg fmrib output.tsv input.tsv

 You can customise or replace these files as you see fit.
 You can also pass your own versions of these files to FUNPACK via the --variable_file, --datacoding_file, --type_file, --processing_file, and --category_file command-line options respectively.
-FUNPACK will load all variable and datacoding files, and merge them into a single table which contains the cleaning rules for each variable.
+FUNPACK will load all data-field and data-coding files, and merge them into a single table which contains the cleaning rules for each data-field.

 Note